ivorscott/saas-core/README.md

 `core/{service}/.env` is required for integration tests.
 Rename `core/{service}/.env.sample` and provide plaintext secrets.

+`.gitpass` is required for private go modules but currently all repositories are public.
+Rename `core/.gitpass.sample` and provide a github username and access token.

+There's a `secrets.zip` for the team.
+Just Ask.

 ## Developement

 Run front and back ends simultaneously.
 For faster development we don't run the [devpie-client-app](https://github.com/ivorscott/devpie-client-app)